CvrentinH/12_Projets_Data/06_Wine_Quality_Pca_Python/README.md

 ## Executive Summary
 **Project Type:** Unsupervised Machine Learning (PCA)
-**Context:** Project 6 of the "12 Projects to Become a Data Analyst" path.

 This project explores the physicochemical complexity of red wines using **Principal Component Analysis (PCA)**.
 The objective is to reduce the dimensionality of the dataset (11 chemical features) to identify key patterns and determine if wine quality correlates with specific chemical profiles.